 "Curse the blasted, jelly-boned swines, the slimy, the belly-wriggling invertebrates, the miserable soddingrotters, the flaming sods, the sniveling, dribbling, dithering, palsied, pulse-less lot that make up England today.
 They've got white of egg in their veins, and their spunk is that watery it's a marvel they can breed." -- English author D.H.
 Lawrence, in a...
 Continue Reading →

 As rich as the English language is, there are plenty of words in other languages that English has not yet adopted.
-Here are a few of these much-needed gems: Hikikomori (Japanese) -- A teenager or 20-something who has withdrawn from social life, often obsessed with TV and video games.
-Gadrii Nombor Shulen Jongu (Tibetan) --...
+We wrote about one such needed word here.
+Here are a few more of these much-needed gems: Hikikomori (Japanese) -- A teenager or 20-something who has withdrawn from social life, often obsessed with TV...
 Continue Reading →

 In 2011 European bookies were putting the odds of Queen Elizabeth II abdicating and replacing Bruce Forsyth as the host of the popular BBC dance competition Strictly Come Dancing at 50,000 to 1. source To put that in context consider the odds of the following: Being struck by lightning in one's lifetime: 1 in 12,000...
 Continue Reading →

 A French lady to an American who was trying to converse in French: "How wise of you not to attempt the French accent!" source

 The Duke of Windsor's visits with French troops in the early days of World War II were helpful in boosting morale, but his flaccid grasp of the French language sometimes resulted in unintended levity.
 At one luncheon where he was the guest of the French Army, he remarked that after the war, France and England...
 Continue Reading →